-(a) Abuse.
+- (a) Abuse.

+- (a) Death.

-(b) Exploitation.
+- (b) Exploitation.

-(c) Misappropriation.
+- (c) Misappropriation.

-(d) Neglect.
+- (d) Neglect.

+- (e) Suspicious or accidental death.

+- (e) Physical abuse.

+- (f) Sexual abuse.

+- (g) Verbal abuse.

-- (e) Suspicious or accidental death. - (f) When the provider has received inquiries from the media regarding an MUI. - (6)(xiii) For all MUIs, including those listed in paragraph (D)(5) of this rule, major unusual incidents, all agency providers and county boards as a provider providers shall submit a written incident report to the county board contact or designee no later than three p.m. the next working day following initial knowledge of a potential or determined MUI major unusual incident.
+- (f)(h) When the provider has received inquiries from the media regarding an MUI a major unusual incident.

+- (6)(5) For all MUIs, including those listed in paragraph (D)(5) of this rule, major unusual incidents, all agency providers and county boards as a provider provider shall submit a written incident report to the county board contact or designee no later than three p.m. the next working day following initial knowledge of a potential or determined MUI major unusual incident.
 The report shall be submitted in a format prescribed by the department.
-Individual providers shall make the notification to the county board contact person designated to receive or manage these reports, no later than three p.m. the next working day following initial knowledge of a potential or determined MUI. - (7)(a) The county board shall enter preliminary information regarding the incident on the ITS in the incident tracking system and in the manner prescribed by the department by three p.m. on the working day following notification by the provider or of becoming aware of the MUI major unusual incident. - (8)(b) When a provider has placed an employee on leave or otherwise taken protective action pending the outcome of the investigation, the county board or department, as applicable, shall keep the provider apprised of the status of the investigation so that the provider can resume normal operations as soon as possible consistent with the health and safety of any at-risk individuals.
-The provider shall notify the county board or department, as applicable, of any changes regarding the protective action. - (9)(c) If the provider is a developmental center, all reports required by this rule shall be made directly to the department or as specified by the department.

-(10)(d) The county board shall have a system that is available twenty-four hours a day, seven days a week, to receive and respond to all reports required by this rule.
+Individual providers shall make the notification to the county board contact person designated to receive or manage these reports, no later than three p.m. the next working day following initial knowledge of a potential or determined MUI.

+- (7)(6) The county board shall enter preliminary information regarding the incident on the ITS in the incident tracking system and in the manner prescribed by the department by three p.m. on the working day following notification by the provider or of becoming aware of the MUI major unusual incident.

+- (8)(7) When a provider has placed an employee on leave or otherwise taken protective action pending the outcome of the investigation, the county board or department, as applicable, shall keep the provider apprised of the status of the investigation so that the provider can resume normal operations as soon as possible consistent with the health and safety of any at-risk individuals.
+The provider shall notify the county board or department, as applicable, of any changes regarding the protective action. - (9)(8) If the provider is a developmental center, all reports required by this rule shall be made directly to the department or as specified by the department. - (10)(9) The county board shall have a system that is available twenty-four hours a day, seven days a week, to receive and respond to all reports required by this rule.
 The county board shall communicate this system in writing to all providers in the county and to the department.